Golden West Financial

 Golden West Financial was the second-largest savings and loan association in the United States, operating branches under the name of World Savings Bank.

+Former headquarters of World Savings Bank in Oakland, CA.

 History

 The business was founded in 1929 as Golden West Savings and Loan Association, a small savings and loan in Oakland, California.
 Golden West Financial's subsidiary, World Savings, was established in Madera, California, in 1912.

 Golden West Financial

 Golden West Savings and Loan Association was purchased in 1963 for $4 million by Herbert Sandler and Marion Sandler, through their newly created corporation, Golden West Financial.
 Some of the capital for the acquisition came from bank loans, with the balance coming from Marion's family money.
 Marion Sandler, a former Wall Street analyst, and Herbert, a real estate attorney, would operate the company in tandem.
 In 1968, the Sandlers took Golden West Financial public.
 In 1969, Modesto Savings was acquired and became part of Golden West Savings.